First, the conclusion! A comparison table showing the types and features of SD cards at a glance

 - File system: exFAT

-- Features: It is intended to be used for long-term recording of 8K video and for server that handle huge amounts of data.
+- Features: It is intended for use in long-term recording of 8K video and in server that handle huge amounts of data.

 Compatible devices are still limited and very expensive, so it is rarely an option for average users.